kool-dev/kool/docs/02-Kool-Cloud/07-Domains-and-HTTPS.md

 ### Test deployment domains

 You are welcome to use a subdomain like `my-super-app.kool.cloud` on your staging or development environments.
-By using that you will have HTTPS certificates up and running instantly for that environment after first deploy.
+By using that, you will have HTTPS certificates up and running instantly for that environment after the first deploy.

 ### Production and custom domains